dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Graham Hancock_ Lost Civilization of the Ice Age & Ancient Human History _ Lex Fridman Podcast #449 - YouTube-source.md

 Uh, and in my opinion, the, the

 the so-called war on drugs is one of the fundamental abuses of human rights that have been undertaken in the past

 in the past 60 years.

+Uh, it should be a Republican issue.

+If I understand the Republican Party correctly, the Republican Party believes in individual freedom for adults as much as possible

+uh, and particularly the freedom to make choices over their own bodies.

+Uh, but in the case of even cannabis

+I know, th- it's one of the great things that's happening in America

+it's, it's happening state by state where cannabis is being

+is being legalized and that draconian hand of government is being taken off the back of people who are

+who are consuming a medicine that is far less harmful than alcohol

+which is glorified, uh, in, in our society.

+Um, we cannot say that we are free if we allow a government to dictate to us what experiences we may or may not have in our inner consciousness while doing no harm to others.

+And the point there is, we already have a whole raft of laws that deal with us when we do harm to others.

+Do we really need laws that tell us what we may and may

+or may not experience in the inner sanctum of our own consciousness?

+I think it's a fundamental violation of adult sovereignty.

+Uh, and we would have much less drug problems if these drugs were all legalized and made available to people without shaming them

+without, without punishing them in any way

+but just part of normal social life.

+And then you could be sure that you were getting good product rather than really shitty product which has been cut with all sorts of other things.

+Ultimately, the way forward is for adults to take responsibility for their own behavior and for society to allow that to happen and not to have big government taking responsibility for decisions that should be in the hands of individuals.

+# Chapter 10

+in the past 60 years.